-- In a large bowl, mix together oatmeal, milk, yogurt, cherries and sourdough starter.
+- In a large bowl, mix together oatmeal, milk, yogurt, sugar, cherries and sourdough starter.
 You may continue immediately, but I prefer to let this step sit for about 10 minutes to let everything soften a bit if I have the time.

 - Stir in the oil, egg and almond extract.

 - In a small bowl, mix together the flours, and baking powder.
 Stir into wet ingredients until just mixed.
 Fold in the chocolate chips and then spoon into the prepared muffin tin.